ividyon/WitchyBND/README.md

 WitchyBND should run out-of-the-box on Windows versions newer than Windows 8.

+Native command-line builds are also available for macOS arm64 and x86-64.
+Most formats, including the Elden Ring root `regulation.bin`, run natively.
+Oodle Kraken-compressed files require Wine or CrossOver plus a legally obtained, user-supplied 64-bit Windows `oo2core_6_win64.dll`, `oo2core_8_win64.dll`, or `oo2core_9_win64.dll`.
+WitchyBND does not include or download Wine, CrossOver, Rosetta, or an Oodle DLL.

 * For older versions, WitchyBND's context menu integration may require [.NET Framework 4.6](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net46).
 * In case of unexpected issues, or if using Wine on Linux, [.NET Desktop Runtime 10.0](https://aka.ms/dotnet/10.0/windowsdesktop-runtime-win-x64.exe) may be necessary.